wilsonmar/wilsonmar.github.io/_posts/2021-09-02-aws-networking.md

     IMDS makes the AWS credentials available to <strong>any IAM role</strong> attached to the instance.
 So IAM roles and local firewall rules are needed to restrict access to IMDS.

-    Lock Down IMDS to be accessed only to users with root privileges:
+    Lock Down IMDS to be accessed only to the root user with root privileges:

     <pre><strong>ip-lockdown 169.254.169.254 root</strong></pre>